gerritgr/icon/README.md

 # 🎯 icon
-Official Repo of the "icon: Fast Simulation of Epidemics on Coevolving Networks" paper.
+Official Repo of the _icon: Fast Simulation of Epidemics on Coevolving Networks_ paper.